On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

 \begin{definition} Let $A \subseteq B \models T_\forall$, then we let $A \oleq B$ if and only if $ A\cap B_0 \oleq B_0 $ for all finite $ B_0 \subseteq B$. \end{definition}

-Notice that all definitions from \ref{def_extensions} extend naturally also to the setting with arbitrary structures $A \subseteq B \models T_\forall$.
-Also, if $B$ is finite, then Condition (\ref{condition:E}) makes sure that $A \oleq B$ holds if and only if $A \oleq B_0$ for all $B_0\subseteq B$, thus the previous definition agrees with the original relation $\oleq$ over the finite models of $T_\forall$ (cf. also \cite[Def.
-2.17]{baldwin_generic}).
-Finally, we remark that, exactly as observed in \cite[Lemma 2.8]{baldwin_generic} the property of being a strong extension is expressible in first-order logic.
+Notice that all definitions from this section and the previous one extend naturally also to the setting with arbitrary structures $A \subseteq B \models T_\forall$.
+Also, if $B$ is finite, then Condition (\ref{condition:E}) makes sure that $A \oleq B$ holds if and only if $A \oleq B_0$ for all $B_0\subseteq B$, thus the previous definition agrees with the original relation $\oleq$ over the finite models of $T_\forall$ (cf.~also \cite[Def.~2.17]{baldwin_generic}).
+It is then straightforward to verify that arbitrary models of $T_\forall$ satisfy the conditions from \ref{context}.
+Also, the free amalgam ${B\otimes_A C}$ is well-defined also for infinite models of $T_\forall$, and it is straightforward to verify that under the assumptions from \ref{context} these also satisfy the algebraic amalgamation property.
+Finally, we remark that, exactly as observed in \cite[Lem.~2.8]{baldwin_generic} the property of being a strong extension is elementary.